-We have audited the financial statements of Arizona Early Childhood Development and Health Board, as of and for the year ended June 30, 2011, and have issued our report thereon dated October 31, 2011.
+We have audited the financial statements of Arizona Early Childhood Development and Health Board, as of and for the year ended June 30, 2012 as listed in the table of contents, and have issued our report thereon dated November 5, 2012.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.